 Dinner and Schoolwork Combined

 Once Allison arrives home at 3:00 pm, her boys help her to make dinner.
-Once dinner is started, they work together at the table for 1 ½ hours.
-They work together on history, then science, and then they read about “emotional intelligence.”
+Once dinner is started, they work together at the table for 1 hour.
+They work together on history, then science, and then they read about emotional intelligence.
 Her oldest gets one-on-one teaching for any new concepts he needs to learn, as well as guidance for previous lessons he needs help with.

 The remaining time is spent working with the two youngest on their individual studies, although this usually isn't accomplished on Mondays since Tuesday and Thursday evenings are reserved for working with them.